Coyote Village

-a micro school for middle passage students
+a micro school

 explore / connect / grow

-Keep exploring this website to find out!”
+Keep exploring to find out!”

 Our Basic Approach to Education and Curriculum

 We learn in a community of mixed ages.
 This builds mentorship.
 Older students can help the younger ones (instilling care and expectation of applied learning).
 This also gives each student space to explore and hone (listen to) their innate curiosity.
 Since we have a small number of students in our class, we tailor our overall curriculum standards to the interests of each student.
-This gives them ownership and choice in their learning journey.
-This cultivates the vital life long skills of initiative, effort and responsibility.
+This gives them ownership and choice in their learning journey and cultivates the vital life long skills of initiative, effort and responsibility.

-At Knox Wild, we refer to our teachers as coyote guides.
+In Coyote Village, we refer to our teachers as guides.
 As guides, we come alongside our students and encourage them along their learning journey.
 We allow our students to struggle productively (very important for the developing adolescent brain) and are there to encourage them when they get stuck.
 We train our guides constantly in this model.
 Our guides are above all specialists in the soft skills of learning and in guiding learners.
 What we look for most in our guides are the same qualities we want our students to develop: curiosity, patience, problem solving, kindness and wisdom.
 We all have those teachers on our own paths who are barkers of behavior and seem to have grown tired and overcome by the stresses of the world.
 Our guides do not fall into this category.
 We start each day with a half hour of connection and quiet meditation.
 And we make sure that our environment is not in a hurry.
-Nature is not in a hurry, yet everything is accomplished.
+The Dao says Nature is not in a hurry, yet everything is accomplished.
 We follow this ancient wisdom.
 True education is not about quantity, rather quality.
 Not how much we can learn, but the art of how to be a lifelong learner.

 Hey there!
 I’d love to tell you about adventure learning and field research on our “Go Bus.”